 A full tummy tuck is a more invasive procedure that treats the entire abdomen.
 This procedure is ideal for patients with moderate to severe skin laxity and muscle diastasis.
 This procedure is commonly done after pregnancy or extreme weight loss to eliminate excess skin and fat, strengthen the core, and repair diastasis recti.

 A full tummy tuck requires a larger incision along the base of the lower abdomen.
 The exact length of the incision will depend on the amount of excess skin the surgeon needs to remove.
 The surgeon will make a second incision around the belly button to reposition it after removing excess skin from the upper abdomen.

 A full tummy tuck targets the entire abdomen from the sternum down to the pubis.
 As a result, the surgeon can remove excess skin and fatty deposits and repair the muscles in both the upper and lower abdomen.
 Furthermore, the cosmetic surgeon reconstructs and repositions the belly button for a seamless result.

-In general, the price of a full tummy tuck surgery at the CREO clinic starts from £9,900.
-You will receive the exact cost of your procedure after consulting with Dr Tillo, who will design a bespoke surgery according to your needs.
+In general, the price of a full tummy tuck surgery at the CREO clinic starts from £10,900.
+You will receive the exact cost of your procedure after consulting with Dr Tillo, who will design a bespoke plastic surgery according to your needs.